bewantbe/point-neuron-network-simulator/README.md

   * Add an alternating current to these models.
   * Add an constant current to these models.
   * Add synaptic delay.
-(Currently the delay must larger than dt)
+(The delay must larger than dt)
+  * For HH type neuron, option to use the peak as spike time.

 See `doc/neuron_models.pdf` for model details.

 You can provide external input events in a file or just let the program generate (Poisson input) for you.
+Input events can be excititory or inhibitory, and the strength can be specified at each timing.

 Refer to `bin/gen_neu --help` for the command line option help (after compilation).